 Can this connection teach us about the mechanisms by which the SPRC remains stable?

 My study of the NPLD is centered on significantly advancing studies of its cyclostratigraphy.
-I redefined the stratigraphic mapping by using topographic properties in addition to brightness to describe the layers and by expanding the current dataset of the NPLD from three stratigraphic columns to sixteen.
+I redefined the stratigraphic mapping by using topographic properties in addition to brightness to describe the layers.
 My primary goal was to evaluate the possibility of finding a connection between astronomical forcing and NPLD deposition, to search for this connection, and to explore climate-forced depositional scenarios that may have led to the stratigraphic record that we observe today.
 I relied heavily on the HiRISE DTMs for these purposes.
 This research is presented in Chapters 3 and 4, and seeks to answer the following questions:

 Is the topographic expression of the layers continuous throughout the NPLD, suggesting a relationship with internal properties of the strata?